StelTheo73/thesis-docs/presentation/pages/page-07.md

           Flame Game Engine is built on top of Flutter, so we don't have to use a third-party game engine.
         </li>
         <li>
-          We found Dart libraries that can be used to simulate quantum circuits and perform quantum computing operations.
+          We found Dart libraries that can be used to simulate quantum circuits.
         </li>
       </ul>
     </div>